votca/votca/share/doc/INSTALL.md

     spack install votca-csg
     spack install votca-xtp

+#### Stable version

+Spack can also install the latest stable version from git using:

+    spack install votca-csg@stable

 #### Development version

 Spack can also install the latest development version from git using: